mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- One premise driving my exploration of the use of gameplay features in pedagogy is that the  -->

-#### Pedagogies exist but more are needed

-Chapter 1, outlined needs of the study within a problem framing which addressed barriers to participation of technical, guided pedagogies and cultural apsects.
-This chapter has outlined some promising pedagogical approaches in research in CGD&P and digital making more broadly but also located gaps meriting more investigation.
+#### Gaps in structural and technical approaches

 While there are several existing game making tools available, my focus on authentic use of tools and communities, led me to select a tool set of a code playground and a professional JavaScript game library, an approach barely addressed in related research, thus inviting further investigation.
 Chapter 5 will outline my approach and some of the barriers that arise.
 Given that few studies communicate pedagogical detail in a way which allows replication, in this study I leverage my own commitment to and experience in documenting learning processes and facilitation materials via openly-licenced, accessible documenation and description to address this deficit.

-This literature review has identifies a lack of specific pedagogical appraoches to address how to support the dimensions of formation of making identities, peer interaction beyond feedback, inclusive induction into community activities.

-Pair and peer programming show promise but (what are limits?) [@werner2014using].

 UMC [@lee_computational_2011] offer a general structure to organise a remix-ed based approaches as a way to leverage social sharing, and the related work on half-baked games places this with a game making context underlining the importance of game features as motivating factors [@kynigos_children_2018].

+The gaps are addressed in this thesis in part via the RQ1: _What contradictions emerged during participation in CGD&P activities and how were they addressed via an innovative pedagogy?_ To do this I describe the developmed of a new pedagogy via a design based research process and analysis using activity theory concepts.

+#### Gaps in research on the potential of GDPs

 The use of design patterns in this context is promising to help motivation and structure documentation [@repenning_scalable_2015] and to structure feedback process in a  co-design process [@eriksson_using_2019].
 However these existing studies have limitations.
 In the SGD [@repenning_scalable_2015], there were limitations in participant pathways and resulting reduction in student ownership.
 Addressing Stringforce [@eriksson_using_2019], the potential use of GDPs for participants and teachers is under-explored.
 Additionally as participants did not modify computer code this invites research to assess the utility of a collection of GDPs to support programming.

-Thus, in summary, while some suitable and inclusive pedagogies exists, more are needed that are specific, aligned with non-formal spaces, facilitate agency development, and development of learner identity drawing on funds on knowledge.

-**Cultural factors**
+The promise of design patterns an an intermediate construct between abstract theories and concrete practice appears to have potential to help guide practioners in the ongoing aspect of navigation these spectrum, as articulate above via the concept of semantic profiles.
+RQ2 deals directly with this aspect: _How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?_.

+#### Addressing agency and cultural factors

+This literature review has identifies a lack of specific pedagogical appraoches to address how to support the dimensions of formation of making identities, peer interaction beyond feedback, inclusive induction into community activities.

+In broad terms the review and surrounding work of Kafai and Burke [@kafai_constructionist_2015; @kafai_connected_2016] cite a relative deficit in research addressing game making compared to game making and within that a relative dearth of studies addressing social and cultural pedagogies.
+The second point is confirmed in Denner et al's later systemic review [@denner_does_2019].

+Pair and peer programming show promise but (what are limits?) [@werner2014using].

 Tacit knowledge of gaming conventions among most family members is extensive, even if they are not avid gamers, due to the extensive influence of video game culture in mainstream culture, including contexts of family life [@ito_hanging_2010; @livingstone_digital_2018], particularly retro gaming [@heineman2014public].
 As such, the process of facilitating ways to surface and work with such tacit knowledge can support Moll's [@moll_funds_1992] concept of the potential funds of knowledge and funds of identity [@fasso_identity_2020; @esteban-guitart_funds_2014].

+While varied concepts addressing the empowerment of particants pervade relevant research, related concepts of fluency and agency are for the most part under-develloped.
+In addition,  processes informing and facilitating the formation of agency of fluency are under-theorised in a way which presents challenges to further researchers in this area.

+Hence RQ3: How do learner agency and game-maker identity develop within CGD&P communities of practice, and what pedagogical strategies best support this evolution across diverse learning contexts?

 ### Link to the next chapter

+NOT A GREAT SUMMARY..
+Thus, in summary, while some suitable and inclusive pedagogies exists, more are needed that are specific, aligned with non-formal spaces, facilitate agency development, and development of learner identity drawing on funds on knowledge.

-Having explored the remit of the problem statement, and the body of literature relevant to this domain, we can see that a research approach which allows for a detailed exploration of both context, pedagogy and learner agency is required.
+Having explored the gaps in the body of literature relevant to this domain, we can see that a research approach which allows for a detailed exploration of both context, tool use, guiding pedagogical processes and learner agency is required.
 In the following chapter I outline the approach of the study to achieve these goals based on the principle theoretical framework of activity theory.

 [^1]: The experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/